Las Vegas Valley: Construction

 Construction in Las Vegas is a major industry and quickly growing with the population.
 In March 2011, construction employed 40,700 people and is expected to grow with the recovering economy.
 Since the mega resorts that define Las Vegas today began going up in the early 1970s, construction has played a vital role in both commercial and non commercial developments.
-Cranes are a constant part of the Las Vegas Skyline.
 At any given time there are 300 new homes being constructed in Las Vegas.
-In addition, in recent years Las Vegas has seen a spike in high-rise housing units.
 New suburban master planned communities are also becoming common in Las Vegas ever since The Howard Hughes Corporation began work on Summerlin, an upper-class community on the west side of the valley.

 The massive CityCenter project, by MGM Mirage, broke ground on the Strip in 2006.
 It put a massive strain on the construction ability and workforce of the area due to number of laborers and amount of materials required.
 Because of this, prices of almost any construction project in Las Vegas doubled.
 The project was completed in 2009 and includes multiple hotels and condominiums, as well as shopping and a casino.
 At a cost of $8.5 billion, it is the most expensive privately funded construction project in U.S. history.

-The Tropicana Hotel, opened in 1957, will be demolished in April 2025 in order to create a new baseball stadium.
+The Tropicana Hotel, opened in 1957, was demolished in October 2024 in order to create a new baseball stadium.
 Bally's Corporation, the owner of the hotel, indicated that upon completion of the stadium it would further develop the site.